mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 ### 1. Effect Type Indirection

-As of this writing, there are [several mainstream effect types](/posts/zio-cats-effect), including ZIO, Monix, and Cats IO, all of which ship with [Cats Effect](https://github.com/typelevel/cats-effect) instances, and which can be used interchangeably in libraries like FS2, Doobie, and http4s.
+As of this writing, there are [several mainstream effect types](/posts/zio-cats-effect), including ZIO, Monix, and Cats IO, all of which ship with [Cats Effect](https://github.com/typelevel/cats-effect) instances, and which can be used more or less interchangeably in libraries like FS2, Doobie, and http4s.

 Tagless-final lets you insulate your code from the decision of _which_ effect type to use.
 Rather than pick one of these concrete implementations, using tagless-final lets you write _effect type-agnostic_ code, which can be _instantiated_ to any concrete effect type that provides Cats Effect instances.